mskill/malika/GitHub.md

 ![image](https://user-images.githubusercontent.com/25001852/86438654-a0a71c00-bd24-11ea-87d7-6476c19831cb.png "Commit new file")

-Your file is now added to your repository
+Your file is now added to your repository and check the updates made in the file are now and a few minutes back.

 ![image](https://user-images.githubusercontent.com/25001852/86438807-e19f3080-bd24-11ea-85d3-b2fc6161f272.png "File Added")